 - Pour half of the mousse inside the springform over the orange slices.
 Place a layer of ladyfingers over the mousse.

 - Pour the other half of the mousse over the ladyfingers and place another layer of ladyfingers on top of it.

 - Cover the springform with foil and place the cake in the refrigerator for 4-5 hours or overnight.

 - The next day, remove the foil that covered the cake overnight, then place the serving plate on top of the cake and, holding the plate and the springform with both hands, flip it upside down.

 - Open the springform and remove the foil.
 Your cake should have a beautiful layer of orange slices covering the surface of the cake.

 - Slice the cake and serve it as is or with more whipped cream.

 - This cake needs refrigeration.
-Leftovers can be kept in the fridge for up to 3 to 4 days.
+You can keep leftovers in the fridge for up to 4 days.